-Amenorrhoea is divided into primary amenorrhoea and secondary amemorrhoea.
-Primary amenorrhoea is when a women doesn't start her menstrual cycle.
+Amenorrhoea is divided into primary amenorrhoea and secondary amenorrhoea.
+Primary amenorrhoea is when a woman doesn't start her menstrual cycle.
 Secondary amenorrhoea is when the menstrual cycle starts from puberty but then stops.

 Secondary amenorrhea is the absence of a period for 3-6 months or more.
 It affects about 5% of fertile women.
 It is commonly seen in women who exercise vigorously.

 In western medicine, amenorrhoea is caused by: